developerdanwu/cal.com/README.md

    4. Inside the psql shell execute `\conninfo`.
 And you will get the following info.
       ![image](https://user-images.githubusercontent.com/39329182/236612291-51d87f69-6dc1-4a23-bf4d-1ca1754e0a35.png)

-   5. Now extract all the info and add it to your DATABASE_URL.
+   5. Now extract all the info and add it to your POSTGRES_URL.
 The url would look something like this `postgresql://postgres:postgres@localhost:5432/Your-DB-Name`.
 The port is configurable and does not have to be 5432.

    </details>